-Capitalized costs in 2017 amounted to €2,507 talized costs related mainly to the expansion of Research and development costs recognized thousand (previous year: €1,423 thousand).
-Capitalized development costs pursuant to IAS with the expansion of capacities (supply of 38 accounted for €1,435 thousand (previous media and machines) and technology at the year: €1,320 thousand) of this sum.
+Capitalized costs in 2017 amounted to €2,507 talized costs related mainly to the expansion of Research and development costs recognized thousand (previous year: €1,423 thousand). the ERP system and to measures in connection in expenses amounted to €8,578 thousand in Capitalized development costs pursuant to IAS with the expansion of capacities (supply of 38 accounted for €1,435 thousand (previous media and machines) and technology at the year: €1,320 thousand) of this sum.
 Other capi- production site in Berlin-Oberschöneweide.